Ez3D-Rocketry/3-The-Ez3D/README.md

 2. Ez3D Nose Cone
 3. Ez3D Motor Retention Cap
    - Print out the multiple sizes
    - Accounts for different printing tolerances and post flight shrinking
+4. BT50 Launch Lug
 5. Six (6) inches of BT-50 type body tube (i.e. 24mm)
    - A standard 18 inch tube makes three kits
    - 3D printable tube cutting guide included in repository files
 6. Three (3) feet of Kevlar string for Recovery Harness
    - Flight tested on 9KM DWLIFE Black Braided Kevlar Cord (1.3mm, 300 lb) but others may work
-8. Twelve (12) inches of streamer (Optional)
+7. Twelve (12) inches of streamer (Optional)
-9. Two (2) inches of BT-20 type body tube (13mm) (Optional)
+8. Two (2) inches of BT-20 type body tube (13mm) (Optional)
     - This tube serves as an Insulator between the motor and Fin Can
     - Use of Insulator helps reduce Fin Can heat shrink after each launch